 While you can wear pretty much whatever you want under motorcycle leathers, it is a good idea to think about temperature.
 If you are taking to the road somewhere cold, comfortable wool or thermal gear is a good choice.
 If you are somewhere hot, think about investing in some moisture wicking gear that will help you keep cool.

-Safety gloves are an essential piece of equipment as the hands can bear a lot of damage while on a motorcycle.
-Just when out on the road on a normal day, wind and debris striking against the knuckles, which are right at the front of the bike, can suffer a lot of wear and tear.
+Gloves are an essential piece of equipment as the hands can bear a lot of damage while on a motorcycle.
+Just out on the road on a normal day, wind and debris striking against the knuckles, which are right at the front of the bike, can suffer a lot of wear and tear.

 Moreover, when accidents happen, motorcyclists are often thrown from their vehicles.
 It is human instinct that when this happens, we put our hands and arms out to protect ourselves.
 This means when we hit the ground, we often hit with the palms of our hands first.